ptabriz/FOSS4G_workshop/README.md

 |![Blender Viewport](img/editors_3dview_header.png) 3D view header (retrieved from Blender manual)|
 |:---:|

-Header's __View menu__ allow you to select a specific viewpoint such as top, left or different perspectives.
-Also notice that each of these commands have a keyboard shortcut associated with them.
-For example you can push `numpad 3` (if you have a full keyboard) to switch to top view.
+Header's __View menu__ allows you to select a specific viewpoint such as top, left or different perspectives.
+Each of these commands have a keyboard shortcut ,for example you can press `numpad 3` (if you have a full keyboard) to switch to top view.

 __Add menu__ provides a list of different types of 2D and 3D object that can be added to a scene

-__Interaction mode__ allows you to toggle between the __Object mode__ and __Edit mode__.
-Edit mode allows you to access more low-level structures of your object, like faces, and vertices.
+In __Object Interaction mode__ you can different aspect of data.
+In this tutorial we focus __Object mode__ and __Edit mode__. __Edit mode__ allows you to access more low-level structures of your object, like faces, and vertices.
 In the examples that we complete in this tutorial, we will use some of these options to refine the surface model.
 It is important to get familiar with the 3 core elements, __Faces__, __Edges__ and __Vertex__.
 You can select these elements by clicking on their corresponding icons.

-On the right side of the interaction mode, is the viewport __Shading mode__ which you can use to choose the visualization and viewport rendering method.
-Default is the __Solid mode__ that shows objects with solid faces, but without textures and shading.
-The __Material mode__ shows the object with textures and is suitable for having an idea how 3D objects may look like with materials.
-The __Rendering mode__, enables real-time rendering, which computes the near-to-final product on-the-fly as you interact with the object.
+On the right side of the interaction mode, is the viewport __Shading mode__ which you can use to choose the visualization and viewport rendering methods. __Solid mode__ is the default mode and  shows objects with solid faces, but without textures and shading.
+The __Texture mode__ shows the object with textures. __Material mode__ is the fast approximation of the complete material including texture and shading. __Rendered mode__ enables real-time rendering, which computes the near-to-final product on-the-fly as you interact with the object (with accurate materials and lighting).

 #### Basic object selection and interaction

 __Objects__ are basically everything that you see in the 3D view.
-They include 3D objects, lights and cameras.
-You can select any object in the scene using the mouse right-click.
-Selected objects are highlighted in orange so you can easily distinguish them.
+They include 3D objects, lights, cameras and more.
+You can select any object in the scene using the __right-click__.
+Selected objects are highlighted in orange.
 Use the 3 axes (i.e., handles) to move the object in your preferred direction.
 To select multiple objects, press and hold `control` key and right click on objects to add to your selection.
-You can rotate objects by pressing `R` keyboard button, or scale objects using `S` key.
-Note that when you are transforming an object, a numeric output on the left bottom of the 3D viewport will give you more precise feedback on how much you moved, rotated or scaled an object.
+To unselect hold `shift` and right-click on the object.
+You can move (grab) objects by pressing `G`, rotate them by pressing `R`, or scale them using `S` key.
+You can constrain any transformation to a specific axis by pressing `x`, `y`, `z`.
 You can delete the object by selecting it, pressing `delete` key and selecting ok.

 [Learn more about 3D view](https://docs.blender.org/manual/en/dev/editors/3dview/introduction.html#tool-shelf)
 ___________________
 ### Outliner
 As its name suggests, outliner lists and organizes the scene objects.
 From there you can set the hierarchy, visibility of the 3D objects or lock them if you need.
 You can also select and activate objects by clicking on their name in the list.
-Figure below shows **Outliner editor** that list three objects (Camera, Cube and Lamp).
-The Lamp object is selected.
+Figure below shows **Outliner editor** that list three objects (Camera, Cube and Lamp) and the Lamp object is selected.

 <img src="img/outliner.JPG" height="300"> <br>
 ___________________
 ### Python console
-The Python console is a very useful editor for testing and executing short commands, which can then integrated in larger workflows.
+The Python console is a useful editor for testing and executing short commands, which then can be integrated in larger workflows.
 The Blender modeling and gaming modules are already loaded in python console so you can you can test your code snippets without extra effort of calling the modules.

 ![Blender Viewport](img/python_console.png) <br> Python console (retrieved from Blender manual)|
 |:---:|